Fewer patients have serious post-op pain, study says

-As one of APS's highest honors in the area of clinical treatment, the Clinical Centers of Excellence (CCOE) program awards multidisciplinary clinical programs based on quality of serves.
-The CCOE program awards both university and community-based programs.
-Any U.S.-based, multidisciplinary clinical program that provides direct patient care and is primarily focused on the treatment of pain that believe they meet the award criteria are encouraged to apply.
+The American Pain Society's Clinical Centers of Excellence award program is accepting applications.
+The CCOE program recognizes programs or services that exemplify the delivery of outstanding clinical care.
+Any U.S.-based multidisciplinary clinical program, regardless of size, that focuses on the treatment of pain in a clinical care or academic setting is encouraged to apply.
 Selection of awardees will be based on judgment of the quality of services provided and not size of program.
-The deadline to submit an application is Friday, Nov.
+Deadline to submit an application is Friday, Nov.
 21. Learn more.

 Please contact one of our specialists for advertising opportunities,